ENCCS/julia-for-hpda/content/regression.rst

 .. exercise:: simple regression 1

-   Run the code in the previous example and see what errors you get.
+   Run the code in the `Simple regression example`_ above and see what errors you get.

 .. exercise:: simple regression 2

-   In the simple regression example above, experiment with the settings to change the sampling frequency, level of noise and and fraction of the data that is used for training (the rest is used for testing).
+   In the `Simple regression example`_, experiment with the settings to change the sampling frequency, level of noise and and fraction of the data that is used for training (the rest is used for testing).

    .. solution:: Change parameters